The Liquors of the 1700s

 During the 18th century, the drinking culture was vastly different from what we see today.
 The consumption of fortified wine was quite popular durig this time, and it was considered the drink of choice for many.
 Brandy was also a favorite among the upper class, and it often featured in social events and gatherings.

-Claret, which is a from Bordeaux, was also a popular choice in the 1700s.
+Claret, which is a red wine from Bordeaux, was also a popular choice in the 1700s.
 It was often consumed alongside meals and was considered a refined beverage.
 Punch, a mixture of alcohol, citrus , and spices, was another popular drink during this era.
 It was often served at social events and was enjoyed by both men and women.

 Rum, which was heavily produced in the Caribbean, was also a popular drink during the 18th century.
 It was often used as a form of payment for goods and services, and it was also consumed in large quantities by sailors and pirates.